As is the case throughout the US, the schooling system in Baltimore is divided into three levels:

-Prospective residents planning a move to Baltimore with children will need to factor in schooling options when making decisions.
+The standard of education and schools in Baltimore is varied, so prospective residents planning a move to the Charm City with children will need to factor in schooling options when making decisions.
 There are hundreds of schools that fall under the two public school districts that oversee education provision in Baltimore, which might make deciding on the right school slightly overwhelming.

 Public schools in Baltimore

-The standard of public schools in Baltimore varies dramatically, from excellent schools that provide specialist teaching and support to students, to schools that are underfunded.
-As is the case in most major cities, better public schools tend to be located in more affluent parts of Baltimore.
+The standard of public schools in Baltimore varies dramatically.
+As is the case in most major cities, better public schools tend to be located in more affluent areas and suburbs of Baltimore

 Charter schools